 Potatoes

-For this recipe I usually use baby potatoes, as I find they hold their shape a little better.
+For this recipe, I usually use baby potatoes, as I find they hold their shape a little better.
 However, you can also use regular sized potatoes.
-Choose a low-starch or waxy variety of potato (might be labelled for boiling or for salads).
+Choose a low-starch or waxy variety of potato (it might be labeled for boiling or for salads).

 Most red, white or yellow varieties will work well (try Yukon Gold, Honey Gold).
 Russet potatoes are not so good as they are a high-starch potato and more likely to fall apart during cooking (they are perfect for Instant Pot mashed potatoes).